Kritika-Kanchan-dev/tailwind-practice/README.md

 ## 🙏 Special Thanks

-Thanks to Hitesh Choudhary Sir [Hitesh Choudhary](https://github.com/hiteshchoudhary) for the amazing Tailwind tutorials 🙏 His teaching inspired me to practice and explore more.
+Thanks to [Hitesh Choudhary Sir](https://github.com/hiteshchoudhary) for the amazing Tailwind tutorials 🙏 His teaching inspired me to practice and explore more.

 ---